 Dr. Jackie Gilbert, a Middle Tennessee State University business professor, influenced the June 3 passage of the Healthy Workplace Bill into Tennessee state law.

 House Bill 1981 and its Senate companion Senate Bill 2226, were sponsored by state Rep. Antonio “2 Shay” Parkinson and state Sen. Jim Kyle, both Memphis Democrats.
 The law requires state government entities to adopt a “model policy” to prevent workplace abuse by July 1, 2015.
 Local governments that adopt this policy will be immune to lawsuits from employees relating to abusive conduct in the workplace.
+As it stands you can use a

 This anti-bullying policy was drafted by the Tennessee Advisory Commission on Intergovernmental Relations, or TACIR.